NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 ## Presence of the `_deleg` label

-Absence of the `_deleg` label in a delegating zone is a clear signal that the zone does not contain any incremental deleg delegations.
+Absence of the `_deleg` label in a zone is a clear signal that the zone does not contain any incremental deleg delegations.
-Recursive resolvers MUST NOT send any additional incremental deleg queries for zones for which it knows that it does not contain the `_deleg` label at the apex.
+Recursive resolvers MUST NOT send any additional incremental deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
 The state regarding the presence of the `_deleg` label within a resolver can be "unknown", "known not to be present", or "known to be present".

 When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query MUST be send in parallel to the next query for the zone.